-I worked part-time at the New York Medical Examiner Office where I had the opportunity to trained under Drs.
+I worked part-time at the New York Medical Examiner Office where I had the opportunity to train under Drs.
 Dominick DiMaio, Devlin, Presswala, Hyland, and Michael Baden.
-While in the NY office, I gained valuable experience in autopsy dissection techniques, evidence collection, identification and learned the importance of toxicology testing.
+While in the NY office, I gained valuable experience in autopsy dissection techniques, evidence collection, and identification and I learned the importance of toxicology testing.